 Thirty minutes before, a nurse had anesthetized the eye with a series of drops.
 An hour from now, I’ll be home.
 Tomorrow I’ll do everything I normally do except swim.
 In three days, my focus back, I’ll see better and brighter and sharper than I have in years.

-Last year, about 1.4 million Americans, most over 65, received cataract surgery.
 Like senior discounts, ear hairs, and senior moments, cataracts come with age to three of every four of us.
 They tend to grow until our vision is so impaired, especially at night, that we must seek help in spite of our common deep-seated fear involving anyone messing with our eyes.
+Fortunately, due to the growing rates of people with cataracts, procedures to fix them have become much safer and cheaper.

 When I first identified my cataract – and, like a fog ball in the middle of your vision, you can’t ignore it – I harked back to my mother-in-law’s cataract operation some 40 years ago.
 Following her procedure, she was confined to bed for days, her head braced uncomfortably.
 And for the rest of her life, she was forced to wear Coke-bottle glasses.